‘Worst disguise ever.’ Man in bunny ears wanted for questioning in deer camera thefts

 Social media viewers appreciated the wisecracking.

-“Whoever writes this stuff needs to be a news anchor,” a man wrote with a laughing emoji.
+“Whoever writes this stuff needs to be a news anchor,” a man wrote with a laughing-so-hard-I’m crying emoji.
 “This is great.
 More agencies should be like Berkeley.”

 Comments